adaltas/node-each/readme.md

     value and the index (starting at 0) of each elements.
 -   `error`
     Called only if an error occured.
-The iteration will be stoped on error meaning no `data` event will be called other than the ones already provisionned.
+The iteration will be stoped on error meaning no `item` event will be called other than the ones already provisionned.
 -   `success`
     Called only if all the callback have been handled successfully.
 -   `end`
-    Called only once all the data has been handled.
+    Called only once all the items have been handled.
 Return the same argument than the `error` or `success` event depending on the operation outturn.

 Parallelization modes